 In today’s world, quality reigns supreme over quantity.
-Michelle Obama doesn’t tweet every day – but when she does, people listen.
-Even famous YouTubers take a day or two off from posting each week.
 Not only do you want your audience to look forward to your content, but you also want them to expect useful, engaging and thoughtful content that’s worth their time.
-Take it from Michelle and YouTubers: Spend your time producing fewer pieces that are more likely to meet your inbound goals.
+Spend your time producing fewer pieces that are likelier to meet your inbound goals.

 Jumping on the Inbound Train

 Inbound marketing is certainly hot right now – and there aren’t any signs to suggest it will lose its steam any time soon.

 How did it reach such success?
 By helping brands give consumers what they need at exactly the right time.

 Today’s world empowers buyers with instant gratification.
 There’s a sea of information available at their fingertips, social media allows them to share their experiences in real time and mobile devices let them do it all whenever and wherever.
 Inbound utilizes these digital tools and communication methods to reach consumers in ways that resonate.